VATSALVARSHNEY108/B.O.I.-MARK-2/docs/LOCAL_SETUP_GUIDE.md

 ---

-## 🔧 Accessing Your Real Desktop from VATSAL Chatbot
+## 🔧 Accessing Your Real Desktop from BOI Chatbot

-Once running locally, VATSAL commands like:
+Once running locally, BOI commands like:
 - "open coding folder on desktop" ✅ Will work!
 - "organize desktop" ✅ Will organize YOUR desktop!
 - "list desktop files" ✅ Will show YOUR files!